 The lamp hours used timer in the About menu counts the number of hours the lamp has been in use.
 Twenty hours before the lamp life expires, the message "Change lamp" appears on the screen at startup.
-If the maximum lamp time is exceeded, the lamp will not light.
-In this case, after replacing the lamp you must reset the lamp hours by simultaneously pressing both Volume buttons on the keypad and holding them for 10 seconds.

 NOTE: You can order new lamp housings from your dealer.
 See the Packing list for information.
 Use only a replacement lamp with the same type and rating as the original lamp.